Care.

-As people who live and recreate in Utah, you are in a unique position to make a real difference for wildlife.
+As someone who lives and recreates in Utah, you are in a unique position to care and make a real difference for wildlife.
 What you do really does matter.

 Human development and recreation in wildlife habitat can create conflict between people and animals.
 When wild animals come into your yard or neighborhood, they have simply found something they need for survival such as food, water or shelter.